What traits does a person have? Description of people's character: individual qualities and examples

 General concept of character and its manifestations

-The relationship of character and temperament
+The relationship between character and temperament

 In science, among the dominant views on the relationship between character and temperament, four main ones can be distinguished: